get-woke/woke/docs/rules.md

 * If `false`, the rule note will not be included in the output message
 * If `not set`, `include_note` in your `woke` config file (ie `.woke.yml`) regulates if the note should be included in the output message (default: `false`).

-### `regex_terms`

-:octicons-milestone-24: Default: `false`

-* If `true`, terms will be evaluated as regular expressions
-* If `false`, terms will be treated as plain-text values
-* **NOTE** this is an advanced feature.
-Rules will be skipped if they do not compile.
-Only use non-capturing groups in patterns.
-Look-around assertions are not supported.

 ## Disabling Default Rules